 The PSE student body consists of over 120 Ph.D. candidates possessing diverse backgrounds and professional goals, in addition to over a dozen from other departments that are advised by our faculty .
-Currently about 70% of the group are American and 30% foreign; the Americans come from every region of the country and the foreigners from every region of the world.
+Currently about 70% of the group are American and 30% are international scholars.
 Most students enter our program immediately after receipt of their undergraduate degree, but approximately a third of the group has spent some time in industry, often in polymer-related jobs.
 Few have had extensive polymer experience, either academic or industrial, a factor that does not hinder their progress and success in the Ph.D. program.

 Upon matriculation into PSE, students specialize through choice of thesis research project to focus in one subarea of polymer science and engineering.
 However, our coursework and cumulative exam system are designed to produce intellectual breadth across the polymer discipline.
 The PSE community is highly interactive; individuals focused on synthesis research work in laboratories alongside students engaged in physical chemistry, engineering, or physics research.
 This dynamic environment fosters interdisciplinary research and mimics the conditions often seen by polymer scientists and engineers working in the "real world".